typesense/typesense-website/docs-site/content/0.21.0/guide/docsearch.md

 </script>
 ```

+#### Reference:
-Read the [Authentication Section](../api/authentication.md) for all possible options under the `typesenseServerConfig` key.
+- Read the [Authentication Section](../api/authentication.md) for all possible options under the `typesenseServerConfig` key.

-Read the [Search Parameters Section](../api/documents.md#arguments) for all possible options under the `typesenseSearchParams` key.
+- Read the [Search Parameters Section](../api/documents.md#arguments) for all possible options under the `typesenseSearchParams` key.

-Read the official [DocSearch documentation](https://docsearch.algolia.com/docs/behavior#handleselected) for information about additional options.
+- Read the official [DocSearch documentation](https://docsearch.algolia.com/docs/behavior#handleselected) for information about additional options.

-### Step 4: Style your DocSearch Dropdown
+#### Styling

 You can override the following styles as needed: